Last Updated: June 09, 2021

-This section contains 11 questions in all and a time frame of 20 minutes in all.
+This section contains 11 questions and a time frame of 20 minutes in all.
 Each question will contain specific instructions including the amount of time the candidate can use for each of the questions.
-Candidates are allowed to speak throughout the time duration including as much content as possible but it is recommended that they try to speak clearly and answer the questions directly in order to prove their grasp of the language instead of speaking non-stop.
+Candidates are allowed to speak throughout the time duration including as much content as possible, but it is recommended that they try to speak clearly and answer the questions directly to prove their grasp of the language instead of speaking non-stop.

 - Read a text aloud- This task will be provided with 45 seconds where the candidate will be required to read aloud the text provided on the screen.

-- Describe a picture- This task will be provided with 45 seconds in all where the candidate will be shown a picture on the screen based on which they will have to speak.
+- Describe a picture- This task will be provided with 45 seconds in which the candidate will be shown a picture on the screen based on which they will have to speak.

 - Respond to Questions- There will be three questions in this task with each question receiving 3 seconds for preparation, 15 seconds for the first 2 questions, and 30 seconds for the last question.

 - Respond to Questions using Information Provided- This task also includes 3 questions with the candidate receiving 45 seconds to read and process the information and 3 seconds to prepare for each response.
 They will be provided with 15 seconds for the first 2 questions and 30 seconds for the last question.